Vancouver Lake: History

 Since then, there have been various interests in the area as it relates to habitat preservation, recreation and industry, culminating in the "Habitek" plan of the mid-1980s and the multi-agency Burnt Bridge Creek Watershed Plan of 1995.
 Algal bloom has been an intermittent problem for recreational use of the lake (officially recognized by the county in 2003) since cyanobacteria such as Anabaena, Microcystis aeruginosa and Cylindrospermopsin raciborskii may produce neurotoxins such as cylindrospermopsin.

 The Vancouver Lake Watershed Partnership was formed in October 2004, bringing various public agencies with interest and jurisdiction together.

 Vancouver Lake plays host to two water sport oriented recreation clubs.
 Vancouver Lake Crew is a high school and master aged rowing club that uses the lake as its primary practice facility.
 Along with rowing, kayaking, canoeing, and dragon boating are also popular activities hosted by Vancouver Lake Crew.
-On the opposite shore sits the Vancouver Lake Sailing Club where sail boats can be launched.
+On the opposite East shore sits the Vancouver Lake Sailing Club, where sailboats can be launched, with opportunities for sailing education and racing.

 In 2017, lake users noticed an increasing level of Eurasian Water Milfoil (EWM) in the lake.
 In late 2018, concerned citizens joined forces with local and state agencies to assess the EWM infestation.
 In early 2019, local volunteers formed a 501c(3) non-profit, Friends of Vancouver Lake.
 Working with the Vancouver Lake Crew, Vancouver Lake Sailing Club, and hundreds of concerned community members, they secured a Washington State permit to treat the lake with a newly-approved herbicide, ProcellaCOR.
 This fast-acting herbicide is targeted to EWM, but non-toxic to humans, fish, and wildlife.
-While environmental conditions prevented a treatment in 2019, Vancouver Lake and its flushing channel were treated with ProcellaCOR July 7th, 2020.
+While environmental conditions prevented a treatment in 2019, Vancouver Lake and its flushing channel were treated with ProcellaCOR July 7, 2020.
 Post-treatment surveys several weeks later showed no trace of EWM in the lake or flushing channel.